inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 		-- Theodore Roosevelt, 1907
 A bird in the hand is worth two in the bush.
 		-- Cervantes
-As in certain cults it is possible to kill a process if you know its true name.
+As in certain cults it is possible to kill a process if  know its true name.
 		-- Ken Thompson and Dennis M. Ritchie
 "First things first -- but not necessarily in that orr"
 		-- The Doctor, "Doctor Who"